rmgarnett/active_learning/README.md

 error and numerous other strategies besides the highly myopic uncertainty sampling.
 Indeed, many active learning scenerios might not involve probability models at all.
-Providing a highly adaptable and extensible toolkit for conducting arbitrary pool-based active learning experiments is the goal of this project.
+Providing a highly adaptable and extensible toolbox for conducting arbitrary pool-based active learning experiments is the goal of this project.

-Using this Toolkit
+Using this Toolbox
 ------------------

 The most-important function is `active_learning`, which simulates an